mperham/inspeqtor/README.md

 What it doesn't:

 * support PID files, which are one big race condition
-* monitor arbitrary processes, processes must be system-managed
+* monitor arbitrary processes, processes must be init-managed
 * know how to start/stop services.
 Defers to upstart/systemd/init.d/runit/launchctl
 * complain about multiple operations taking place in parallel
 * have *any* runtime dependencies at all, not even libc.